Bubobubobubobubo/topos/README.md

 To evaluate code, press `Ctrl+Enter` (no visible animation).
 This is true for every buffer.
 To stop a buffer from playing, comment your code or delete it.

-# TODO
+## How to install locally?

+To run the application in dev mode, you will need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed on your computer.
+Then:

+- Clone the repository:
+  - run `yarn install`
+  - run `yarn run dev`

+To build the application for production, you will need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed on your computer.
+Then:

+- Clone the repository:
+  - run `yarn run build`
+  - run `yarn run start`

+To build a standalone browser application using [Tauri](https://tauri.app/), you will need to have [Node.js](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/en/) and [Rust](https://www.rust-lang.org/) installed on your computer.
+Then:

+- Clone the repository:
+  - run `yarn tauri build`
+  - run `yarn tauri dev`

+# Roadmap to Topos v1.0

-## API
+## Application User Interface

-- [ ] Give information about its context of execution to every script
+- [ ] Give more information the local context of execution of every script
-  - knowing which internal iterator to use for each script would be nice
+  - print/display the internal iterator used in each script
+  - animate code to show which line is currently being executed

 ## Scheduler